prevwong/craft.js/packages/core/README.md

 - **[react-dnd](https://github.com/react-dnd/react-dnd)** The React drag-n-drop library.
 Although it is not actually used here, many aspects of Craft.js are written with react-dnd as a reference along with some utilities and functions being borrowed.
 - **[Grape.js](https://github.com/artf/grapesjs)** The HTML web builder framework.
 This has served as an inspiration for Craft.js.
 The element positioning logic used in Craft.js is borrowed from Grape.js
 - **[use-methods](https://github.com/pelotom/use-methods)** A super handy hook when dealing with reducers.
-Craft.js uses a modified version of use-methods that works with Redux instead of `useReducer`
+Craft.js uses a modified version of `useMethods` that works with Redux instead of `useReducer`